Analysis | What did John Eastman really want to have happen?

 “We no longer have a self-governing republic if the elections that we participate in are meaningless because of fraud,” he told Bannon.
 That would be true if any significant fraud had occurred, but it didn’t.

 The thrust of his conversation with Bannon was to encourage listeners to contact their legislators to insist that they use the power Eastman argued they were granted under the U.S. Constitution to simply shift their states’ electoral votes to Trump.
 While Congress had its own authority to reject electors, Eastman said, “it would certainly be helped immensely if the legislatures in the states looked at what happened in their own states and weigh in exercising their power under the U.S. Constitution.”
 So people should call legislators and use “rolling thunder pressure” to get legislators to undo the election results.
-During a call with state legislators organized by Trump’s team that same day, Eastman made this case to them himself, directly.
+During a call with state legislators organized by Trump’s team that same day, Eastman made this case to them directly.

 Speaking to the National Review last month, Eastman claimed that he was more skeptical of success than the memo makes it sound.